ThinkDataEd/curriculum/docs/unit1/practicum2.md

 ###**Background:**
 The Centers for Disease Control and Prevention (CDC) collect data about teenagers on a variety of topics.
 One of these topics is depression.
-According to the fact sheet published by the National Institute for Mental Health, depression is a real problem among teens.
+According to the *Children and Mental Health* sheet published by the National Institute for Mental Health, depression is a real problem among teens.

 ###**Instructions:**
-With a partner, you will read the depression fact sheet and then use the CDC data to address the Research Topic.
+With a partner, you will read the *Children and Mental Health* sheet and then use the CDC data to address the Research Topic.

 ###**Research Topic:**